-Building on their understanding of world geography and civilizations from middle school, students study world history from approximately 500 to 1800.
+Building on their understanding of world geography and civilizations from middle school, students study world history from approximately 500 to 1800 CE.
 They study these topics by researching and exploring guiding questions such as, “How do ideas migrate across cultures?” and “What brings about change in societies?”
 Additional supporting questions appear under each topic.
 The questions are included to stimulate teachers’ and students’ own questions for discussion and research.

 World History I Topics

-The emergence and expansion of Islam to c.1500

-Indian history to c.1700

-African history to c.
-1700

-North and East Asian history to 1800

-European history to 1450

-European western expansion and its impact on civilizations of Central and South America

-The Renaissance and Reformation in Europe

-Scientific Revolution and the Enlightenment in Europe
+Dynamic interactions among regions of the world

+Development and diffusion of religions and systems of belief, c.
+500 BCE-1200 CE

+Interactions of kingdoms and empires c.1000-1500 CE

+Philosophy, the arts, science, and technology, c.
+1200-1700 CE

+Global exploration, conquest, colonization, 1492-c.
+1800 CE

+Philosophies of government c.
+1500-1800 CE

 Literacy in History and Social Science

 In studying these topics, students apply grades 9-10 or 11-12 reading, writing and speaking and listening skills, and learn vocabulary and concepts related to history and social science.